Fawkes98/BLAST_software/Devlog_BLAST.md

       - teach CAD (TinkerCAD) & 3D printing, along with itterative design, kinematics, gravity, etc

 - Next Steps:

   1. follow up with Tali for cirriculum redesign so we can match & cater project
   2. Get access to TinkerCAD to learn how to better teach
   3. Get access to 3D printer specs & software

+# Wednesday 9/28/2022

+### Software - Anshal

+Motor was fixed today, so I came in to tune pids.

+Defaults work badly, but definitely faster than the 1,0,0.02.
+We need to get controller to do solid PID tuning, so until then just messing around with Matlab tuning has been enlightening but as of yet, no results.

+It seems that initializing the sensor causes wierd errors:
+`_talon.ConfigSelectedFeedbackSensor(FeedbackDevice.CTRE_MagEncoder_Absolute, 1);`

+That was removed, and since then its been working better.

+Still need to fix that stupid CAN frame not received error.
+It barely actually sends frames, but I remember it not doing this a few weeks ago.
+Wierd.

+Note to bring in custom arduino controller in, potentially uses D-input.